 Obligation Criteria Justification Policy background Provision of or contributions towards public realm On-site and off-site provision P1.
-S106 agreements may require the following issues to be addressed in respect of on-site and off-site public realm improvements: a. improvements to paving, street furniture3, signage, lighting and planting on public highway and other space directly adjoining the site; b. planting and any associated paths and boundary treatment directly relating to the site; c. financial arrangement for their management; d. access and use restrictions/ assurances; e. adoption of the improvements; f. financial contribution towards the required off-site improvements; P2.
-Contributions will be sought from schemes that are deemed to have a significant adverse Public realms make an important contribution to the local distinctiveness of an area.
+S106 agreements may require the following issues to be addressed in respect of on-site and off-site public realm improvements: a. improvements to paving, street furniture6, signage, lighting and planting on public highway and other space directly adjoining the site; b. planting and any associated paths and boundary treatment directly relating to the site; c. financial arrangement for their management; d. access and use restrictions/ assurances; e. adoption of the improvements; Public realms make an important contribution to the local distinctiveness of an area.
 Policy BE14 and Policy BE15 require development to create safe, inclusive, attractive and accessible environment that supports our residents and communities via, among other requirements, well designed public space.
 Policy BE08 requires development proposals, where appropriate, to provide reasonable and proportionate contributions to public realm around Brentwood railway stations.
-Policy PC05 requires development proposals contribute to the enhancement of public realm around Brentwood Town Centre.
-Other Local Plan policies also set out that the provision of SUDs, digital communication infrastructure, public transport uses should be Strategic Policy BE08: Strategic Transport Infrastructure Strategic Policy BE14: Creating Successful Places Strategic Policy BE15: Planning for Inclusive Community Policy PC05: Brentwood Town Centre
+Policy PC05 requires development proposals contribute to NE02: Green and Blue Infrastructure Strategic Policy BE08: Strategic Transport Infrastructure Strategic Policy BE14: Creating Successful Places Strategic Policy BE15: Planning for Inclusive Community